gkarakatsoulis/NeoSpan/README.md

 ```

 ## Step 2: Mutation calling within each region using the SComatic tool.
-This step applies the **SComatic tool** (with slight modifications) to the region-specific BAM files created in Step 1.
-It considers spatial and/or cell types information.
+This step applies a modified version of the **SComatic tool** to the region-specific BAM files created in Step 1.
+It considers region, spatial and/or cell types information.

 To briefly describe it, it includes: